RobCranfill/pi-wx-station/README.md

 ## Thoughts
+### Alternative parts
  Could be made slightly more cheaply with RP Pico and Adafruit RFM69HCW Transceiver Radio Breakout.

+### Display
+What sort of display?
+I want something readable from across the room, but not too distracting.
+For now I'm just using two

 ## Reference
+ * The Adafruit RFM parts use the so-called ISM "no-license" band at 915MHz.
+See https://en.wikipedia.org/wiki/ISM_radio_band

-### Same part?
+### Anemometer connections
+* Same anemomoter?
+Looks it.
 * https://www.renkeer.com/product/polycarbon-wind-speed-sensor/

 When using the pulse-type wind speed sensor, connect the black wire to the power supply and signal ground, the brown wire to the 5-30VDC power supply, the green wire to the pulse signal PNPOUT, and the blue wire to NPN (NPNR) OUT.
 That’s it!
 Wide voltage power input is 5~30V.